syncfusion-content/xamarin-docs/Xamarin/SfPicker/timepicker.md

 # Time Picker

-We have demonstrated how to create CustomTimePicker using Picker control in the following steps.
+This section explains the steps required to create custom TimePicker by using picker control.

-**Step** **1** **:** We have created custom class named as “CustomTimePicker”.
-This class should inherit from SfPicker control.
+**Step** **1** **:** Create a custom class, and name it as “CustomTimePicker”.
+This class should be inherited from the picker control.

 {% highlight c# %}
 public class CustomTimePicker: SfPicker